Generalization error of min-norm interpolators in transfer learning: Setup

 \section{Setup}

 In this section, we present our formal mathematical setup.

-\subsection{Data Model}
+\subsection{Data model}

 We consider the canonical transfer learning setting where random samples are observed from two different populations.
 Formally, we observe two datasets $(\by^{(1)}, \bX^{(1)})$ and $(\by^{(2)}, \bX^{(2)})$---one serves as the source data and the other the target.
-Typically, the former has more sample size than the latter.
-(Some of our results extend to the general case of multiple source data, see Section \ref{sec:multiple}).
+Typically, the former has a larger sample size than the latter.
+Some of our results extend to the general case of multiple source datasets; see Appendix \appendixref{sec:multiple}{B}.
 We assume that the observed data comes from linear models given by